Bruno K: Music

 In 2025, the Ugandan High Court awarded him UGX 130 million in damages after ruling that the label had infringed on his copyright and withheld royalties.

 He has since joined Source Management under the mentorship of Manager Roger, aiming to revive and further his musical career.
+In 2025, he was featured on the song "Sherry" by Ugandan signer Buka Chimey.
 He continues to release music and has announced plans for a reggae EP and new collaborations.